melodysyue/Basic-Hypothesis-Testing/hypothesis_testing.md

     ##  Kruskal-Wallis rank sum test
     ##
     ## data:  list(d1, d2, d3)
-    ## Kruskal-Wallis chi-squared = 75.568, df = 2, p-value < 2.2e-16
+    ## Kruskal-Wallis chi-squared = 73.238, df = 2, p-value < 2.2e-16

-##### Use pairwise.wilcox.test() to see which of our three data sets is different from the others (note the automatic correction for multiple hypothesis testing).
+Use **pairwise.wilcox.test()** to see which of our three data sets is different from the others (note the automatic correction for multiple hypothesis testing).
 It requires some formatting work.

 ``` r
 d1=cbind(d1,rep(1,100))